 Add the liquid to the dried ingredients and mix either in a food mixer with a dough hook or by hand.
 Follow mixer instructions or kneed by hand for up to 10 minutes until you have a soft dough that’s not sticky.
 Form into a ball, place in a large, oiled bowl and cover with a cloth.
 Leave to stand in the kitchen, away from draughts, for an hour or until the dough has at least doubled in size.

 When the dough has risen, cut it into four equal parts.
-Form into round bread roll shapes.
+Form into round bread roll shapes and, with a sharp knife, score in the typical pan bagnat criss-crossed style as shown in the photos above.
 Flour two baking trays and place two rolls on each – make sure they are well spread out on the tray as they will expand further.
 Leave again, covered, for another hour.
 After half an hour, pre-heat your oven to 220°C.

 After an hour, the rolls should have risen considerably.
 Sprinkle them with flour and place them in the oven.
 Bake for 12 minutes or until nicely browned on the top.
 Cool, assemble and enjoy…..